Lineblocs/site/app/docs/other-topics/adding-workspace-users.md

 To add a new workspace member to your Lineblocs account:

-1. In Lineblocs dashboard go to  [Settings -> Workspace Users](https://app.lineblocs.com/#/dashboard/settings/workspace-users)
+1. In Lineblocs dashboard, go to  [Settings -> Workspace Users](https://app.lineblocs.com/#/dashboard/settings/workspace-users)
-2. click "Add User"
+2. Click "Add User"
 3. Enter user details such as email and contact info
 4. Assign user roles
 5. Click "Save"

 Once you have created a new user, the user will receive an invite email that includes a registration link.

-> Note: All new invitations expire in 7 days after they are sent
+> Note: All new invitations expire after 7 days.

 ## Editing Workspace Users